raycast/extensions/extensions/spiceblow-database/README.md

 - Search rows by any column or all searchable columns
 - Save custom SQL queries with full support for filtering
 - Generate custom SQL queries using AI
+- Generate stacked bar graphs of your data
 - Update, delete and duplicate your database rows
 - Run transactions to group multiple queries, for example to switch emails of user rows